Unit 5 - The History of Money

 As you can imagine, money in colonial America was anything that had value.
 Money wasn’t as well defined, established, or regulated then as it is today.
 The most common types of money were specie/coin (hard commodity money), paper money/banknotes (representative money), or grains, tobacco, beaver skins, wampum, or other such commodity items (soft commodity money).
 Bartering with these items was commonplace.

 To fund the Revolutionary War, the Continental Congress authorized the printing of Continental currency, Continentals for short.
 Over a 5-year period (1775-1779), the Continental Congress issued $241,552,780 in Continental currency.
 Continentals were fiat currency with no commodity backing.
-By 1780, the Continental was worth 1/40 of its face value–essentially worthless.
-[3]
+They were essentially non-interest-bearing bonds.
+After being overissued, Continentals lost value quickly and became almost worthless, giving rise to the phrase, “not worth a Continental.”

 With the defeat of the British in the Revolutionary War, early American leaders now focused on setting their financial house in order.